outmoded/bassmaster/README.md

 ## Getting Started
 Install **bassmaster** by either running `npm install bassmaster` in your sites working directory or add 'bassmaster' to the dependencies section of the 'package.json' file and run `npm install`.

-### Required permissions
-**bassmaster** requires the following permissions to be granted on the server for the plugin to work correctly:
-- route

 ### Available options
 At this time the options object supports the following configuration: